-If I thought I’d be here long enough, I might think of investing in an e-bike if it weren’t for the fact that I like the exercise involved in a normal bike.
+If I thought I’d be here long enough, I might think of investing in an e-bike.
+Then again, I like the exercise that a normal bike involves.
 The bicycle was first brought to China in the early 20th century, and in some parts were called “yangma”, or ‘foreign horses’, because they seemed so strange to people.
 Nowadays, bikes are everywhere in China, and there is nothing strange about them.
 Women ride sidesaddle on the back of their man’s motorbike, like princesses on cantering grey and orange steeds.

 Transport and Tech reveals the disparities of China.

 China can be a bit of a modern day Wild West.
-Concerning tech: my toilet clogs, my washing machine breaks, and the wires of my computer once started smoking in between my legs at work.
-Concerning transport: the roads are potholed disasters that are far worse than America, and although nobody seems to speed in the cities, (for good reason: the traffic, and the epilepsy-inducing cameras that wink at you overhead), the terrible insurance options still seems to engender pockets of lawlessness.
+Concerning tech: my toilet clogs, my washing machine breaks, and the wires of my computer once started smoking in between my legs while I was at work.
+Concerning transport: the roads are potholed disasters that are far worse than they are in America, and although nobody seems to speed in the cities, (for good reason: the traffic, and the epilepsy-inducing cameras that wink at you overhead), the terrible insurance options still seems to engender pockets of lawlessness.
 I saw a collision in Hangzhou between two bikes.
 Fortunately, both men were fine, but one man’s bike was badly damaged.
-Both of the men had glowered at each other as if considering a personal altercation, a dusty shootout, but neither had said a word, and they had both rode off in different directions without any agreement to settle the matter.
+Both of the men glowered at each other as if considering a personal altercation, a dusty shootout, but neither said a word, and they both rode off in different directions without settling the matter.

 The metro is quite good.
 Some of the compartments are even colour themed or environment themed.
 The only minor complaint which could feasibly be made against it is that every time the metro moves off it wretches your arms from your sockets so that at least one person will career off into someone else.
 That’s about the most exciting bar-brawling event to happen on it though… other than that they are more than punctual, and very quick.